carun/carun.github.io/_posts/2025-05-23-a-game-of-observation.md

 ---
 layout: post
-title: "A Game of Observation"
+title: A Game of Observation
 ---

+- TOC
+{:toc}

 I used to think people could be broadly divided into two categories: